DavidLee528/davidlee528.github.io/index.md

 # Welcome

-I’m Tianhao Li, I focus on LLM agents and their real-world applications.
-More specifically, I work on security, autonomy, and practical applications.
+I’m Tianhao Li, and I focus on LLM agents, with an emphasis on autonomy, practical applications, and security in high-stakes domains.

 # Employment